jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 When using the feature branch workflow it is easy to keep track of exactly what code is being added or removed from the overall project.
 These edits are made in small, concise, feature branches.
+This makes it easier to go back in history and find exactly what code was added to make changes to the project.

-All development that takes place is done in feature branches and never in master.
+All development that takes place is done in feature branches and never in `master`.
 This way master will never have any broken code.

 #### How it works: ####

-A feature branch workflow is intended to keep development from being done directly on the master branch, so each edit done to the code happens in it's own separate branch.
+A feature branch workflow is intended to keep development from being done directly on the master branch, so each feature added to the code resides in it's own separate branch.

-1. Best practice is to first create an issue on GitHub that describes what feature is being added to the code.
+1. Following best practices, first create an issue on GitHub that describes what feature is being added to the code.
 ![New Issue](images/issue-created.png)

-2. Before making the new branch, ensure that you are currently on the `master` branch and that `master` is up to date with any recent changes.
+2. Before making the new branch, ensure that you are currently on the master branch and that `master` is up to date with any recent changes.
 ```
 $ git checkout master
 $ git pull
 ```

-3. You can now create a feature branch from the `master` branch (sometimes referred to as a "topic" branch), using the issue number and label:
+3. You can now create a feature branch from the master branch (sometimes referred to as a "topic" branch), using the issue number and label:
-`checkout` switches to a new branch, `-b` creates the new branch to switch to, if the given branch name does not already exist.
 ```
 $ git checkout -b 1-update-readme
 ```
+`checkout` switches to a new branch, `-b` creates the new branch if the given branch name does not already exist.
+The figure below represents a new branch being created off of `master`.
 <p align="center">
  <img src="images/new-feature-branch.jpg">
 </p>

-4. Once in the new feature branch, edit, stage, and commit changes to this branch in exactly the same manner as editing code on `master`.
+4. Once in the new feature branch, edit, stage, and commit changes to this branch in exactly the same manner when editing code on `master`.
 ```
 $ git status
 $ git add README.md
 $ git commit -m "updated README.md"
 ```

-5. After testing edits made to the project to insure no issues have been created, it is safe to merge `1-update-readme` with `master`.
-(In a larger team of developers it would be best to have someone confirm that any changes made, perhaps with pull requests which is covered in other sections.)
+5. After testing the feature to insure no issues, it is safe to merge `1-update-readme` with `master`.
+(In a larger team of developers it would be best to have someone confirm that any changes made, perhaps with [pull requests](#pull-requests) discussed below.)
 Switch back to `master`, ensure that `master` is up to date, and merge `1-update-readme` with `master` branch.
 ```
 $ git checkout master